Avoid bad luck

 - Or these University findings in 2004, when researchers from the Universities of Edinburgh, in Scotland, and Hertfordshire, in England (including the well-renowned psychologist, Professor Richard Wiseman) conducted experiments relating to good fortune.
 They concluded that lucky charms mattered .

-And now, with the latest study by the University of Cologne (see this Dail Mail article), this has been proved to be true.
+And now, with the latest study by the University of Cologne (see this Dail Mail article), this has been shown to be true.
 It is BELIEF (in good luck charm - or a symbol of faith like a Christian fish or cross) that makes people have more luck - and avoid misfortune.

 A while back, Professor Wiseman (University of Hertfordshire in the UK, and author of the research article "Why lucky charms matter") said that those who think they are UNLCKY should change their outlook and discover how to generate good fortune for themselves.
 (See this report on the BBC ).
 After all, fear of bad luck is the basis of many superstitions which are so powerfully accepted around the world.
 "Touching wood" or "Crossing your fingers" to avoid bad luck are almost universal.
 Avoiding the number 13 is SO important to SO MANY people that it is often absent from the seat number on a plane - or even the whole floor of a hotel.